0xV4x/0xV4x/README.md

 My day to day job is a combination network engineering and babysitting.
 Recently completed a Cyber Security degree and looking to build on this to broaden my brain.

-In my spare time I enjoy working on my homelab and playing around with turning my house into an enterprise-grade spaceship.
+In my spare time I enjoy hanging out with my family, nerding out, and learning random irrelevant things.

-Currently completing a Masters in Cyber security at Edith Cowan University.

 ![visitors](https://visitor-badge.glitch.me/badge?page_id=https://github.com/0xV4x)